A Campaign to Make Listening Safe for All

 • 100 dB: hand drill, motorcycle

-We are often easily (and regularly) exposed to sound above 85 dB: concerts, fireworks, plane taking off, passing a construction site, and the music we listen to using headphones.
+We are often easily (and regularly) exposed to sound above 85 dB: concerts, fireworks, planes taking off, passing a construction site, and the music we listen to using headphones.
 Consistent absorption of loud noise damages the hair cells in the inner ear.

 Impact of hearing loss